rwndy/course-web-fullstack/weeks/week-6/startup/README.md

-# Startup
+# Digital Product

 --------------------------------------------------------------------------------

 ## Requirements

-It's time to clone a startup product, the simple version!
+It's time to clone a startup digital product, the simple version!

 --------------------------------------------------------------------------------